- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 Don’t take this drug again if you’ve ever had an allergic reaction to it.
 Taking it again could be fatal (cause death).

-The use of drinks that contain alcohol can increase your risk of sleepiness or dizziness from trazodone.
-If you drink alcohol, talk to your doctor.
+Consuming drinks that contain alcohol can increase your risk of sleepiness or dizziness from trazodone.
+If you drink alcohol, talk to your doctor about whether alcohol use is safe for you while you take this drug.

 Warnings for people with certain health conditions

-For people with heart disease: If you have heart disease, ask your doctor whether this drug is safe for you.
+For people with heart disease: Ask your doctor whether this drug is safe for you.
 Taking trazodone may cause irregular heartbeat and a prolonged QT interval (a heart rhythm issue that may cause chaotic or abnormal heart beats).
 Your doctor may watch you closely if you take this drug.

 For people with angle-closure glaucoma: This drug may make your pupils bigger and may cause an angle closure attack.

-For people with a history of mania or bipolar disorder: People with a history of bipolar disorder who are treated with trazodone for depression may have a higher chance of manic episodes.
-If you have a history of mania or bipolar disorder, your doctor may need to use a different medication.
+For people with a history of mania or bipolar disorder: You may have a higher risk of manic episodes.
+If you have a history of mania or bipolar disorder, your doctor may need to prescribe a different medication.

 Warnings for other groups